ngunner/talkie-leaflet/README.md

 * Build your timeline

-	`/* Hook up the Talkie integration to our map */ var tl = TalkieLeaflet(map);
+Hook up the Talkie integration to our map:
+      	`var tl = TalkieLeaflet(map);`

       /* Talkie timeline config.
-Note: #soundtrack should be replaces with your audio element*/ var timeline = Talkie.timeline("#soundtrack", {
+Note: #soundtrack should be replaced with your audio element*/ var timeline = Talkie.timeline("#soundtrack", {
         "00:18": tl.setView([40.7298, -74.0027], 13), // New York city
         "00:22": tl.setView([42.8963, -78.8822], 12), // Buffalo